kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/hpc/usage.md

 1. Deploy the individual _tasks_ across all of the nodes selected by the job scheduler.
 In Slurm terms this is called the _job step_.
 One job might have several job steps.
 \exercise{

-Rewrite our `job.slum` for two tasks.
+Rewrite our `job.slurm` for two tasks.
 In order to do so, separate the actual _work_ from the configuration and run the workload with `srun`.

 \solution{